Mapping AI Tools to Every Phase of Your SDLC

 3. Development & Coding: The Agentic AI Revolution

-This is the phase where AI adoption has reached near-ubiquity, with 92% of engineering teams using AI coding assistants.
+This is the phase where AI adoption has reached near-ubiquity, with 95% of engineering teams using AI coding assistants at least weekly.
 More importantly, the nature of these tools has fundamentally shifted.
 The era of simple autocomplete is over.
-In 2026, the leading AI tools for SDLC coding are agentic: they can reason about problems, plan multi-step solutions, execute commands, and iterate on their own output.
+By mid-2026, the leading AI tools for SDLC coding are agentic: they reason about problems, plan multi-step solutions, spawn sub-agents, execute commands, and iterate on their own output.
+Teams are now evaluating their AI readiness across the entire engineering organization.

 Claude Code (Anthropic)

-Claude Code is an agentic coding tool that operates directly in the terminal.
-Powered by Claude Opus 4.6 (which scores 80.8% on SWE-bench Verified), it can read entire codebases with its 1M-token context window, make coordinated changes across multiple files, run tests, fix errors, and commit code.
-Its Agent Teams feature allows multiple Claude Code instances to work on different parts of a task in parallel.
-It excels at large-scale refactoring, debugging complex issues that span multiple modules, and working with unfamiliar codebases.
+Claude Code is an agentic coding tool that operates directly in the terminal and has become the most-used AI coding tool in 2026, overtaking both GitHub Copilot and Cursor just eight months after its release.
+Powered by Claude Opus 4.7 (which scores 87.6% on SWE-bench Verified, the highest publicly available commercial score), it reads entire codebases with a 1M-token context window, makes coordinated changes across multiple files, runs tests, fixes errors, and commits code.
+Its Agent Teams feature spawns sub-agents that work on different parts of a task in parallel and report back to an orchestrator.
+On May 6, Anthropic doubled the 5-hour usage limits on Pro, Max, Team, and Enterprise and removed peak-hour throttling on Pro and Max thanks to a SpaceX/Colossus 1 compute deal.
 Pricing is usage-based through the Anthropic API or included in the Max plan at $100/month or $200/month.

 GitHub Copilot